CluedIn-io/CluedIn.Documentation/_docs/10-Integration/add-integration.md

 To authenticate to this integration, we have 3 authentication methods which variates based on the product.

-> Notice, if you are running CluedIn, on-prem, you will need to setup the Oauth process with the product you want to add.
+> Notice, if you are running CluedIn, on-premise, you will need to setup the Oauth process with the product you want to add.
 > Refer to the provider's documentation and follow the steps.

 *Oauth authentication*